-(A) The applicant must submit the following materials to the Office of the Town Administrator:

-- (1) Copy of State Certified Cutting Plan signed by State Forester and copy of overall plot plan. - (2) Proof of notification to the Sturbridge Conservation Commission. - (3) Correspondence from DPW Director regarding driveway permit as required by Sturbridge General Bylaws, Section 6.60 and proposed bonding for road repairs and/or erosion control. - (4) Certified list of abutters within 200 feet of the cutting area. - (5) Proof of land ownership and/or a notarized letter from land owner giving permission harvest or to gain access to harvesting operations if the operation requires access from property other than that being harvested. - (6) Copy of State harvester's license. - (7) Reforestation plan for clear cutting projects. - (8) Filing fee of \$10.00. - (B) The Office of the Town Administrator shall arrange for a public hearing on said notification and publication of the hearing notice.
-The cost of such notice is to be borne by the applicant. - (C) The applicant must mail notice of said public hearing certified mail, return receipt requested, to all parties on the Certified Abutters List.
+- (A) To obtain a Certificate of Approval, the applicant must submit the following materials to the Office of the Town Administrator: - (1) Copy of State Certified Cutting Plan signed by State Forester and copy of overall plot plan. - (2) Proof of notification to the Sturbridge Conservation Commission. - (3) Correspondence from DPW Director regarding driveway permit as required by Sturbridge General Bylaws, Section 6.60 and proposed bonding for road repairs and/or erosion control. - (4) Certified list of abutters within 200 feet of the cutting area. - (5) Proof of land ownership and/or a notarized letter from land owner giving permission to harvest or to gain access to harvesting operations if the operation requires access from property other than that being harvested. - (6) Copy of Massachusetts State Timber Harvester's License. - (7) Reforestation plan for clear cutting projects. - (8) Filing fee of \$10.00. - (B) The Office of the Town Administrator shall forward the applicant's information to the Board of Selectmen, Department of Public Works and Conservation Department for review and comment. - (C) The Board of Selectmen shall hold a public hearing on each application for a Certificate of Approval, notice of which hearing shall be published in a local newspaper.
+The cost of such notice is to be borne by the applicant.
+The applicant must mail notice of said public hearing certified mail, return receipt requested, to all parties on the Certified Abutters List at least seven (7) days prior to the hearing date.
 The form of said notice shall be provided by the Office of the Town Administrator.